-The first step is to download and install software from the ‘website wordpress.org’ or can even work online by using a service called ‘WordPress.com’, which can help start your own blog within seconds, however the software is advised to be used for better services.
+The first step is to download and install software from the ‘website wordpress.org’ or can even work online by using a service called ‘WordPress.com’, which can help start your own blog within seconds, however, the software is advised to be used for better services.

-Once the software is installed the next step is to understand what are and how does plugins, widgets and themes work.
+Once the software is installed the next step is to understand what are and how does plugins, widgets, and themes work.

-WordPress widgets permit you to insert static and dynamic content to areas of your website theme like sidebar, header, and footer because they widget-ready areas.
+WordPress widgets permit you to insert static and dynamic content to areas of your website theme like sidebar, header, and footer because they are widget-ready areas.

 There is no doubt that widgets are the important features of WordPress.
-The ease of widget interface basically is the reason behind the beauty of widgets.
+The ease of the widget interface basically is the reason behind the beauty of widgets.
 It is not difficult to display a widget on your website.
 You can do that in three simple steps:

 - Turn on the plugin